ip.addr.tools - construct domain names that resolve to any given IP address

-Similarly for any IPv6 address, the name (and all subdomains of the name) produced by replacing every colon with a hyphen in any valid representation of that IPv6 address, then prepending that string to ".ip.addr.tools", will resolve to that IPv6 address.
+Similarly for any IPv6 address, the name and all subdomains of the name produced by replacing every colon with a hyphen in that address, and appending ".ip.addr.tools", will resolve to that IPv6 address.

 It is possible to obtain TLS certificates for these domain names from certificate authorities supporting the ACME protocol, such as Let's Encrypt.

 RFC 2136 dynamic updates can be used to complete a dns-01 challenge.
 These updates are limited to adding and deleting TXT records to "_acme-challenge" subdomains.
 Anyone can make such updates to names which resolve to private IP addresses.
-In order to make such an update to a name which resolves to a public IP address (like your external IP address), the update request must use TCP (not UDP) and must come from the IP address corresponding to the name being updated.
-In other words, you can't make updates to domain names which resolve to public IP addresses other than yours.
+In order to make an update to a name which resolves to a public IP address, the request must use TCP and come from the IP address corresponding to the name being updated.
+In other words, you can't make updates to domain names which resolve to public IP addresses other than your own.

 When making an update to the name which resolves to your public IPv4 address, make sure the request is made over IPv4.
 The same goes for IPv6.
-The nsupdate utility provides "-4" and "-6" options to force IPv4 or IPv6 (as well as "-v" to force TCP).
+The nsupdate utility provides "-4" and "-6" options to force IPv4 or IPv6, and "-v" to force TCP.